OoStellarnightoO/OSCP_Notes/07- Linux Enumeration.md

 -------------------
 ## Checking for the Quick Wins

-1) The first few commands you SHOULD ALWAYS RUN in this:
+1) The first few commands you SHOULD ALWAYS RUN is this:

 ```bash
 # check your group